RedSilkSoftware/workhorz-server/README.md

 A web-application-framework in modern C++ with an integrated bare-essentials webserver and a Python3 plugin ability.
 Works best for middle- to enterprise-sized websites that need top performance, high security, easy integration into existing OS and libraries and full control over their web-app.
 The Open-Source version is of course free of charge.
 Business users should consider the commercial license which frees them to share the source code.

 ## Planning and Architecture
 These are the modules that are planned for the first phase.
 Depending on the input and experience with it these may change over time.
+Docker and/or Kubernetes containers will make the deployment in enterprise servers easier so this is also a requirement now.
 - [x] Modules
   - [ ] Template Cacher
   - [ ] Webserver (HTTP/HTTPS)